alxbilger/physx_book/maths.typ

 ]

 #property(title:"Chain rule")[
-  Suppose a scalar function $strainenergydensity$ depending on a 2nd order tensor $deformationgradient$.
+  Suppose a scalar function $strainenergydensity$ depending on a second-order tensor $deformationgradient$.
 We want to derivate $strainenergydensity$ with respect to a vector $displacement_e$.
 Then,

   $
     (partial strainenergydensity)/(partial displacement_e) = (partial strainenergydensity)/(partial deformationgradient) : (partial deformationgradient) / (partial displacement_e)